microsoft/vscode-wiki/Running-the-Endgame.md

    - [ ] node-debug2 **@roblourens**
    - [ ] emmet **@ramya-ray-a**
 - [ ] Code freeze at 5pm PT
-- [ ] Ensure we have a green build on all platforms
+- [ ] Ensure we have a green build on all platforms at 5pm PT
 - [ ] All test items contain sufficiently comprehensive test descriptions by 6pm PT
+- [ ] Update your availability for testing here - https://vscode-tools.azurewebsites.net/

 ##### Tuesday
 - [ ] Test plan items assigned